 One of the District's primary concerns is that the necessary planning and growth management tools are implemented to assure the future cost of providing District services does not exceed the revenues generated from depressed growth.
-In 2007 the District completed and adopted a five-year strategic plan that included a comprehensive financial component.
+In 2007 the District completed and adopted a five year strategic plan that included a comprehensive financial component.
 That plan was significantly updated and re-written in 2014 to address changes that were occurring and planned to occur within the District.
 The new plan is designed to provide for the District's needs for the next five years and focuses on standard development within the fire department towards a goal of achieving national accreditation through the Center for Public Safety Excellence (CPSE).
 The CPSE is internationally recognized as the "gold standard" for accreditation of fire and emergency services.
+The District has retained CPSE in come in and administer the next strategic planning session in September of 2018.
 This will require the District to better identify and clarify its response standards and create more efficiency in its policies, procedures, management, and leadership.
 The result will be a Bluffton Township Fire District that is prepared to meet the challenges of the present day as well as the future.